Physicslibrary/Threejs-VR-Hipparcos/README.md

-Our Solar System is the green box.
-See a subset ~8000 stars within 50.0 parsec (solve how to plot 119,617 stars on a mobile VR device).
+Our solar system is located at the yellow sphere.

-Oculus Quest's headset 6DOF tracking works but no controllers (keep code simple, no common star names, solve how to move around stars on a mobile VR device).
+Oculus Quest's headset 6DOF tracking works but no controllers (keep code simple, no common star names yet, no warp drive yet).

 # Credits